Vestlog/nix/README.md

 `cmd/echo-webserver` -- HTTP-server based on ECHO-framework with OAuth support.

-GORM over SQLite is used for storage.
+GORM and SQLite are used for storage.

 ## echo-webserver

+Use `go run ./cmd/echo-webserver/` or `run-webserver.sh` to run webserver.

 `-conf` flag is used to provide path to JSON configuration file.
 Default path is `./conf.json`.